Bengal Engineer Group: History

 The creation of India and Pakistan in 1947 was one of the most trying periods in the history of the Group.
 When existing assets of the Army were ordered to be shared on a two third-one third basis between India and Pakistan, the assets of Bengal Engineer Group were allotted to the Royal Pakistan Engineers.
 The greater part of the British Officers and units of the group, regimental funds and equipment thus went to Pakistan.
 The responsibility of the group fell to Col JS Dhillon, the first Indian Commandant who during the 1965 operations against Pakistan distinguished himself and moulded the Corps back into a supremely fit Sapper Group.
 When Pandit Jawaharlal Nehru visited Roorkee in November 1949, he was so impressed by the achievements of the Bengal Sappers Centre that he chose Brig JS Dhillon to lead the first Republic Day parade in 1950.

-In present day, Sappers are required in Indian Army operations to assist the infantryman to victory by using technical skills and resources to overcome an enemy entrenched behind seemingly impregnable and impassable obstacles or fortifications.
-They assist and maintain the tactical mobility of our own forces during war by quickly making bridges, roads, airfields and railways, often in the face of the enemy.
+Currently, Sappers are required in the Indian Army operations to assist the infantryman by using technical skills and resources to overcome an enemy entrenched behind seemingly impregnable and impassable obstacles or fortifications.
+They assist and maintain the tactical mobility of forces during war by quickly making bridges, roads, airfields and railways, often in the face of the enemy.
 They impede the enemy's mobility by laying minefields, demolishing bridges, cratering roads and blowing up logistic installations.
-The Sappers carry out a host of associated functions like provision of accommodation for troops and equipment upto the remotest areas, water supply and sanitation to ensure the Army's well-being.
-It is but natural that Sappers with such capabilities also provide aid to Civilian authorities during natural calamities like floods, earthquakes and maintenance of essential services.
-The troops of the Bengal Sappers have been a familiar sight for over 200 years in the battlefields of British India and post-Independence operations with their never-say-die attitude and living up to their motto of Sarvatra.
+There are many other related tasks that the Sappers perform including providing shelter and facilities for the soldiers and equipment till the farthest places, water and sanitation to ensure the well-being of the Army.
+Naturally, the Sappers with these qualities also render help to the civilians in case of any natural disaster including floods, earthquakes, and ensuring basic necessities to the civilians.
+The soldiers of the Bengal Sappers have been a common figure on the fields of British India for over 200 years with their motto, Sarvatra.